-The author thanks CONCYTEC, the Academic Vice-Rector and the Civil Engineering Faculty of the National University of Engineering for the support provided to carry out this research work. the author also thanks the staff of the special fiber laboratory of UNICAMP for the technical support provided.
+The author thanks CONCYTEC, the Academic Vice-Rector and the Civil Engineering Faculty of the National University of Engineering for the support provided to carry out this research work.

+The author also thanks the staff of the special LAFE fiber laboratory of Electronic Physics Group of UNICAMP for the technical support provided.